iw-tom/policies/ISO-27001/monitoring/readme.md

 ## Scope

-This policy applies to users of the following Infinity Works systems:
+This policy applies to users of the following Opus Works systems:

  - Networks
  - Laptops and desktop computers

 ## Policy

-- Infinity Works systems and networks are intended for ‘business’ use.
+- Opus Works systems and networks are intended for ‘business’ use.
 However, we also recognise that there are benefits to be gained by allowing  personal use of our services.
 All usage of our computing services should be consistent with our Acceptable Use Policy.

 - We reserve the right to monitor the use of our network and services, and access any information stored on our infrastructure, but will do so in ways that are consistent with relevant legislation and guidance provided by the office of the UK Information Commissioner.
 We will undertake such monitoring to: